-Special Funding Situation Component - Under N.J.S.A.
-43:16A-15, local participating employers are responsible for their own contributions based on actuarially determined amounts, except where legislation was passed which legally obligated the State if certain circumstances occurred.
-The legislation which legally obligates the State is as follows: Chapter 8, P.L.
+Police and Firemen's Retirement System (Cont'd) - Special Funding Situation Component -Under N.J.S.A.
+43:16A-15, local participating employers are responsible for their own contributions based on actuarially determined amounts, except where legislation was passed that legally obligated the State if certain circumstances occurred.
+The legislation which legally obligates the State, is as follows: Chapter 8, P.L.
 2000, Chapter 318, P.L.
 2001, Chapter 86, P.L.
 2001, Chapter 511, P.L.
 1991, Chapter 109, P.L.
 1979, Chapter 247, P.L.
 1993 and Chapter 201, P.L.
 2001.
 The amounts contributed on behalf of the local participating employers under this legislation is considered to be a special funding situation as defined by GASB Statement No. 68, and the State is treated as a nonemployer contributing entity.
-Since the local participating employers do not contribute under this legislation directly to the plan (except for employer specific financed amounts), there is no net pension liability or deferred outflows or inflows to report in the government-wide financial statements or to disclose in the notes to the financial statements of the local participating employer related to this legislation.
+Since the local participating employers do not contribute under this legislation directly to the plan (except for employer specific financed amounts), there is no net pension liability or deferred outflows or inflows to report in the government-wide financial statements.
+However, the notes to the financial statements of the local participating employers must disclose the portion of the nonemployer contributing entities' total proportionate share of the collective net pension liability that is associated with the local participating employer.
+In addition, each local participating employer must recognize pension expense associated with the employer as well as revenue in an amount equal to the nonemployer contributing entities' total proportionate share of the collective pension expense associated with the local participating employer.

-The Fire District's contractually required contribution rate for the year ended December 31, 2019 was 28.84% of the Fire District's covered-employee payroll.
+The Fire District's contractually required contribution rate for the year ended December 31, 2021 was 387.76% of the Fire District's covered-employee payroll.
 This amount was actuarially determined as the amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.

-Based on the most recent PFRS measurement date of June 30, 2019, the Fire District's contractually required contribution to the pension plan for the year ended December 31, 2019 is \$36,547.00, and is payable by April 1, 2020.
-Based on the PFRS measurement date of June 30, 2018, the Fire District's contractually required contribution to the pension plan for the year ended December 31, 2018 was \$35,121.00, which was paid on April 1, 2019.
-Employee contributions to the plan during the year ended December 31, 2019 were \$12,673.96.
+Based on the most recent PFRS measurement date of June 30, 2021, the Fire District's contractually required contribution to the pension plan for the year ended December 31, 2021 is \$43,371.00, and is payable by April 1, 2022.
+Based on the PFRS measurement date of June 30, 2020, the Fire District's contractually required contribution to the pension plan for the year ended December 31, 2020 was \$41,035.00, which was paid on February 23, 2021.
+Employee contributions to the plan during the year ended December 31, 2021 were \$1,118.48.

-The amount of contractually required contribution for the State of New Jersey's proportionate share, associated with the Fire District, for the year ended December 31, 2019 was 28.84% of the Fire District's covered-employee payroll.
+The amount of contractually required contribution for the State of New Jersey's proportionate share, associated with the Fire District, for the year ended December 31, 2021 was 387.76% of the Fire District's covered-employee payroll.

-Based on the most recent PFRS measurement date of June 30, 2019, the State's contractually required contribution, on-behalf of the Fire District, to the pension plan for the year ended December 31, 2019 is \$4,711.00, and is payable by April 1, 2020.
-Based on the PFRS measurement date of June 30, 2018, the State's contractually required contribution, on-behalf of the Fire District, to the pension plan for the year ended December 31, 2018 was \$3,911.00, which was paid on April 1, 2019.
+Based on the most recent PFRS measurement date of June 30, 2021, the State's contractually required contribution, on-behalf of the Fire District, to the pension plan for the year ended December 31, 2021 is \$6,645.00, and is payable by April 1, 2022.
+Based on the PFRS measurement date of June 30, 2020, the State's contractually required contribution, on-behalf of the Fire District, to the pension plan for the year ended December 31, 2020 was \$5,668.00, which was paid on April 1, 2021.